-2. Background and Related Work
+2. Parallel Mesh Generation Background

-Three of the most popular techniques for parallel mesh generation are Delaunay, Advancing Front and Octree.
 Usually, a parallel mesh generation algorithm proceeds as follows:

-- Construct an initial mesh (not necessary for some domain-decomposition algorithms); - Decompose the domain or initial mesh into $N(N \ge 2)$ subdomains or submeshes; - Distribute the subdomains or submeshes to different cores of a multi-core machine, refine the mesh in parallel, and stop when the quality and other criteria are met.
+- Construct an initial mesh (not necessary for some domain-decomposition algorithms); - Decompose the domain or initial mesh into $N(N \ge 2)$ subdomains or submeshes; - Distribute the subdomains or submeshes to different cores of a multicore machine, refine the mesh in parallel, and stop when the quality and other criteria are met.